-Throughout the evolution of the hot spot, photons can be emitted locally by the plasma and potentially escape, contributing to the total flux of photons emitted by the black hole and its environment.
-To account for this indirect emission, we assumed the hot spot to radiate photons locally like a perfect black body spectrum but estimated the probability of such radiation escaping the hot spot following a similar procedure as above.
+Throughout the evolution of the hot spot, photons can be emitted locally by the plasma, contributing indirectly to the total flux of photons emitted by the black hole.
+To account for this effect, we assume the hot spot radiates photons locally like a perfect black body spectrum and estimate the probability of such radiation escaping the hot spot following a similar procedure as above.
 We define the {\em local} optical depth of the hot spot for photons emitted at radius $r$ as